Sunshine (2007) - Review

 sunshine04.png

-I won’t go so far to say that Sunshine is a spiritual-successor to Alien, but it definitely has a lot of the same positive qualities to it that make it a film worth seeing.
+I won’t go so far as to say that Sunshine is a spiritual successor to Alien, but it definitely has a lot of the same positive qualities that make it a film worth seeing.
 In some ways, it seems like the director, Danny Boyle, wanted to make his own Alien and took the parts of the film that worked and tried to repurpose them for his story.
 The pacing is similarly slow, allowing you to soak in all the atmosphere and emptiness of space.
-The art-style, music, and way the film is shot all make it a feast for the eyes, similar to a Ridley Scott film.
+The art style, music, and way the film is shot all make it a feast for the eyes, similar to a Ridley Scott film.
 We see every corner of the Icarus through clever camera angles on the miniature and different sources of light.
 It’s an extremely colorful movie with dynamic lighting and great effects.
-The music suits to the loneliness of space and adds an introspective feeling to the film as we watch it drift towards the sun.
+The music suits the loneliness of space and adds an introspective feeling to the film as we watch it drift toward the sun.
 All the qualities of its presentation almost make you forget that it’s a horror film.

 sunshine05.png